rtobin/react-3dstuff/README.md

 ![sample][screencast]

-Just wrap your collection of html tags with a <Carousel3D> tag and all the immediate children will make up the carousel.
+Just wrap your collection of JSX tags with a <Carousel3D> tag and all the immediate children will make up the carousel.

 example:
 ```jsx
 import Carousel3D from 'react-3dstuff';